The Devil's Henchman: Plot

-The daytime insurance agent Jess Arno (Warner Baxter), moonlights as an undercover salvager at night.
+The daytime insurance agent Jess Arno, moonlights as an undercover salvager at night.
 He sells the loot he finds to a seedy man named Tip Banning.
 Arno has long time suspected that Tip is in fact the leader of a gang of waterfront smugglers.

-Later in the evening, down at the docks in Connie's waterfront tavern, Arno witnesses Tip meeting with Arno's beautiful companion Silky (Mary Beth Hughes), accompanied by Bill Falls (Paul Marion), third mate on a ship that is currently docked in the harbor.
+Later in the evening, down at the docks in Connie's waterfront tavern, Arno witnesses Tip meeting with Arno's beautiful companion Silky, accompanied by Bill Falls, third mate on a ship that is currently docked in the harbor.
 Arno hears Bill complain about the size of his cut, and that Silky offers to take him to the head of the organization.
 They leave the tavern together and Arno follows them.
 The party goes into a plumbing store, and when Arno steps in after them a while later, he finds Bill's cap on the floor.
-He is discovered by a giant of a man, the simple-minded Rhino (Mike Mazurki), who works for the smuggler gang and stops him from investigating further.
+He is discovered by a giant of a man, the simple-minded Rhino, who works for the smuggler gang and stops him from investigating further.

 Rhino takes a liking to Arno and they go back to Connie's tavern to drink and socialize.
 They get along so well that Rhono invites Arno to share a room with him.
-Connie (Peggy Converse), the owner of the tavern, tells Tip that night that she wants money to continue keeping quiet about his shady meetings with shipmates at her place. the next day Arno finds a body floating in the bay, and recognizes it as Bill.
-He calls the police and is questioned by detective Whalen (Ken Christy) about his finding, but he doesn't reveal that he had witnessed Bill's meeting with Tip two nights before.
+Connie, the owner of the tavern, tells Tip that night that she wants money to continue keeping quiet about his shady meetings with shipmates at her place. the next day Arno finds a body floating in the bay, and recognizes it as Bill.
+He calls the police and is questioned by detective Whalen about his finding, but he doesn't reveal that he had witnessed Bill's meeting with Tip two nights before.
 Tip realises that Arno has kept his mouth shut, and as a reward he offers Arno a job in his operation.
 Arno accepts the offer and later in the day, after escaping from the friendly Rhino, he meets with his government contact.